woofpool/cardano-private-testnet-setup/README.md

 5. **Run simple transaction and optionally query the db-sync database to see results**

-    * Set up a new walllet for user2 and make a payment from user1 to user2.
+    * Set up a new wallet for user2 and make a payment from user1 to user2.
 Query the database to confirm the transaction.
     * Please refer to the [Run transaction guide](5-RUN_TRANSACTION.md) for instructions.

 6. **Run Plutus script transactions**